Testing whether a subgraph is convex or isometric: Subgraphs of plane graphs defined by cycles

-Finally, we note that \cite{CabelloCE13,Klein05} show how to maintain a shortest-path tree as the root moves along the boundary of the face defined by $C$ performing $O(n)$ swaps of the type $T'=(T-e)+e'$ that have the property that $e$ and $e'$ have the same target vertex.
-When sliding the root from $x_i$ to $x_{i+1}$, one has to also update the distances because of the change of root.
-This amounts to adding $\ell(x_ix_{i+1})$ to all the values of $V(C)\cap V(T(x_{i+1},x_ix_{i+1})$ and subtracting $\ell(x_ix_{i+1}))$ to all the values of $V(C)\cap V(T(x_i,x_ix_{i+1}))$.
-The result follows. \end{proof}
+We note that \cite{CabelloCE13,Klein05} show how to maintain a shortest-path tree as the root moves along the boundary of the face defined by $C$ performing $O(n)$ swaps of the type $T'=(T-e)+e'$ that have the property that $e$ and $e'$ have the same target vertex.
+Let $T_{i+1}$ be the resulting tree after we make the swaps to transform the shortest-path tree rooted at $x_i$ into the shortest-path tree rooted at $x_{i+1}$.
+The tree $T_{i+1}$ is a shortest path tree from $x_{i+1}$, but currently, the operations we performed in the sequence of numbers encodes the distances in $T_{i+1}$ from $x_i$ to the vertices of $C$.
+That is, we still have to transform the current sequence $\big( d_{T_{i+1}}(x_i,x_j)\big)_{j\in[k]}$ into $\big( d_{T_{i+1}}(x_{i+1},x_j)\big)_{j\in[k]}$.
+We next explain how to do this.